 Individuals seeking admission to the doctoral program must meet the following requirements.

-Additional academic policies and regulations (.pdf ) (including those pertaining to admission compliance, orientation, registration and examinations)
+Additional academic policies and regulations (.pdf ) (starting on page 114; including those pertaining to admission compliance, orientation, registration and examinations)

 Applicants, whose native language is not English and/or who have completed their tertiary education primarily outside of the USA, must submit official scores of the TOEFL, International English Language Testing System (IELTS) or Pearson Test of English-Academic (PTE-A) as evidence of English language proficiency.

 However, this requirement may be waived for students who are currently enrolled at a college or university in the United States and/or who demonstrate a proficiency in written and spoken English following a personal interview.
 Admission of a student to a graduate program must be approved by the program director and by the dean of the School of Graduate Studies in the Health Sciences.
 No individual may enroll in graduate-level courses without proper approval and notification from the School of Graduate Studies in the Health Sciences.International applicants must have transcripts evaluated in a course-by-course report from World Education Services (WES).
 Prerequisites are required by certain programs, and these may be determined by contacting the specific program to which the applicant desires admission.GRE test scores Applicants are required to have taken the Graduate Record Examination (GRE) within five years of the PhD admission application deadline.
 For more information about the GRE, visit the GRE website or call (609) 771-7670.More information about the GRE can be found on the following websites: